KathTheDragon/Wyrm/README.md

 The second exception is that when there are multiple consecutive lines of text, the lines all use the indentation of the first one, even if the subsequent lines are indented further.
 Any non-text line will reset this behaviour.
 If the first line also needs leading whitespace, simply begin that line with a backslash `\`:
 ```
+This line has no leading whitespace.
+    But this one has four spaces.
+/ This comment interrupts the block of text
-\    This line starts with four spaces.
+\    This line also starts with four spaces.
     So does this one.
         But this one starts with eight.
 ```
 Such leading backslashes are removed before displaying the line, meaning that in order to begin a text line with one of the reserved punctuation marks, simply precede them with a backslash as well:
 ```
-\= This line renders literally =
+\= This line renders as literal text =
 ```

 ### Commands `:`